wveducation/teachwv/src/pages/new-teacher-first-year-strategies.md

 ---
 title: "New teachers: Six strategies for making your first year more manageable"
 subtitle: The first year of teaching can be a difficult time for new teachers.
-They are faced with the challenge of building relationships with their students, managing their classrooms and taking care of themselves.
-However, there are ways to make the first year more manageable.
-Dr. Carla Warren shares these six strategies for new teachers.
+They face the challenges of building relationships with their students, managing their classrooms and self-care; however, there are ways to make the first year more manageable.
+WVDE Director of Educator Development and Support Dr. Carla Warren shares six strategies for new teachers.
 eleventyNavigation:
   order: 0
   title: "New teachers: Six strategies for making your first year more manageable"